-The biggest state in the continental U.S., Texas can boast about a correspondingly large number of dinosaurs and prehistoric animals, as listed below.
+The largest state in the continental U.S., Texas can boast about its correspondingly large number of dinosaurs and prehistoric animals, as listed below.
 (See an interactive map of dinosaurs and prehistoric animals in the United States.)

 Although it was initially discovered in Oklahoma, Acrocanthosaurus only registered in the public imagination after two much more complete specimens were unearthed in Texas.
 This "tall-spined lizard" was one of the biggest theropods that ever lived: not quite as large as Tyrannosaurus Rex, but still a fearsome predator of the late Cretaceous period.
 More about Acrocanthosaurus

 The most famous Texas dinosaur that wasn't actually a dinosaur, Dimetrodon was an earlier type of prehistoric reptile known as a pelycosaur, and died out well before the dinosaurs arrived on the scene.
 Dimetrodon's most distinctive feature was its prominent sail, which it probably used to warm up slowly during the day and cool off gradually at night.
 More about Dimetrodon

 The biggest pterosaur that ever lived--with a wingspan of 30 to 35 feet--the "type specimen" of Quetzalcoatlus was discovered in Texas in 1971.
 Because Quetzalcoatlus was so huge, there has been some controversy as to whether or not this pterosaur was capable of flight, or simply stalked the late Cretaceous landscape like a comparably sized theropod.
 More about Quetzalcoatlus